Joehann/portefolio-avatar-3d/README.md

+# Porfolio with 3D avatar

+I thought of this portfolio as a very simple yet creative page.
+I've tried to pay attention to small details.

+The 3D avatar was created with avaturn.me

+The fully frontend website is made with React (with ViteJS) + ThreeJS, pure css.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.